Tiny-Earth/DemoSite/site/src/summative.md

 Summative assessments are evaluations conducted at the end of a learning period to determine a student’s overall understanding and development of expertise.
 As seen in the backward design process, summative assessments provide evidence about the extent to which students achieved the learning objectives [wiggins2005understanding, wiggins2011understanding](@cite).

 Unlike formative assessments, which are ongoing and provide feedback during the learning process, summative assessments are typically administered after a unit has been completed to provide a summary of a student’s learning progress and achievement [kibble2017best](@cite).
 Summative assessments are comprehensive and assess a broad range of knowledge, skills, and competencies related to the learning objectives.
-Often, they are high-stakes, meaning formative assessments carry significant weight in determining students’ grades or academic progress.
+Often, they are high-stakes, meaning summative assessments carry significant weight in determining students’ grades or academic progress.

 Examples of summative assessments include: